SymbolNotFound/.github/profile/README.md

-perfect knowledge and those that are only partially seen, games that expect knowledge had by the players before the game started... and some idiosyncratic games as well... with a little over 200 games it barely scratches the surface of all published games but it covers nearly as broad an area:
+perfect knowledge and those that are only partially seen, games that expect knowledge had by the players before the game started... and some idiosyncratic games as well... with a little over 200 games it barely scratches the surface of all published games but it covers almost as broad an area:

 https://docs.google.com/spreadsheets/d/1Qcg707g7wGSvr1XKr5UNmLDlcYtoZ3GTNwtUPL3bo5U